All Topological Bands of All Nonmagnetic Stoichiometric Materials

 This result raises two questions.
-First, the complete ICSD contains \TQCDstoichiometric~stoichiometric ICSD entries with processable (non-corrupt) structural data, raising the question of whether a high percentage of \emph{all} of the known inorganic materials are topological at $E_{F}$.
+First, the complete ICSD contains \TQCDstoichiometric~stoichiometric ICSD entries with processable (non-corrupt) structural data as defined in Section~\AppVASPAppendix~of the Supplementary Material (SM), raising the question of whether a high percentage of \emph{all} of the known inorganic materials are topological at $E_{F}$.
 Second, energetically isolated groupings of bands may exhibit nontrivial topology, independent of the electronic filling.
-Hence, the distribution of topological bands \emph{away from $E_{F}$} in real materials is also a major outstanding question in the study of quantum materials.
-In this work, we answer both questions by performing the first complete study of symmetry-indicated, nonmagnetic band topology at and away from $E_{F}$ in all known, stoichiometric, inorganic crystalline solids.
-Using TQC and nonmagnetic SIs, we compute the symmetry-indicated, nonmagnetic band topology of all bands in all \TQCDstoichiometric~stoichiometric ICSD entries with valid structure files from the core shell to at least $2N_{e}$ above, where $N_{e}$ is the number of valence electrons.
-The SIs used in this work include both the SIs of stable band topology -- which indicate familiar strong TI and TCI phases -- as well as, for the first time, the recently introduced SIs of \emph{fragile} band topology~\cite{JenFragile1,AshvinFragile,ZhidaFragile,KoreanFragileInversion} -- which represent more exotic TCI phases with topological corner modes~\cite{TMDHOTI} and twisted-boundary edge states~\cite{ZhidaFragile2}.
+Hence, the distribution of topological bands \emph{away from $E_{F}$} in real materials is also a major outstanding question in the study of quantum matter.
+In this work, we answer both questions by performing a complete study of symmetry-indicated band topology in all known, stoichiometric, inorganic crystalline solids without magnetic order.
+In contrast to the previous high-throughput topological materials searches in Refs.~\cite{AndreiMaterials,ChenMaterials,AshvinMaterials}, our calculations include a complete diagnosis of symmetry-indicated band topology away from $E_{F}$.
+Using TQC and nonmagnetic SIs, we compute the symmetry-indicated, nonmagnetic band topology of all bands in all \TQCDstoichiometric~stoichiometric ICSD entries with valid structure files from electronic fillings ranging from the core shell up to at least $2N_{e}$ above, where $N_{e}$ is the number of valence electrons.
+Unlike in Refs.~\cite{AndreiMaterials,ChenMaterials,AshvinMaterials}, the SIs used in this work include both the SIs of stable band topology -- which indicate familiar strong and weak TI and TCI phases -- as well as the recently introduced SIs of \emph{fragile} band topology~\cite{JenFragile1,AshvinFragile,ZhidaFragile,KoreanFragileInversion} -- which represent more exotic TCI phases with topological corner modes~\cite{TMDHOTI} and twisted-boundary edge states~\cite{ZhidaFragile2}.
+Fragile topological phases have emerged as an area of intense interest after recent theoretical studies indicated that the superconducting and correlated-insulating states in magic-angle twisted bilayer graphene may originate from nearly-flat fragile topological bands~\cite{ZhidaBLG,AshvinBLG2}.